kubernetes/community/contributors/design-proposals/enhance-pluggable-policy.md

   // reason is an optional return value that can describe why a policy decision
   //   was made.
 Reasons are useful during debugging when trying to figure out
   //   why a user or group has access to perform a particular action.
-  Authorize(ctx api.Context, a Attributes) (allowed bool, reason string, evaluationError error) }
+  Authorize(ctx api.Context, an Attributes) (allowed bool, reason string, evaluationError error) }

 // AuthorizerIntrospection is an optional interface that provides the ability to